Jjschwartz/NetworkAttackSimulator/docs/source/reference/scenarios/benchmark_scenarios.rst

    :header-rows: 1

-The number of actions is calculated as *Hosts X (Exploits + 3)*.
-The +3 if for the 3 scans available for each host (OSScan, ServiceScan, and SubnetScan).
+The number of actions is calculated as *Hosts X (Exploits + PrivEscs + 4)*.
+The +4 is for the 4 scans available for each host (OSScan, ServiceScan, ProcessScan, and SubnetScan).

-The number of states is calculated as *Hosts X 2^(3 + OS + Services)*.
-Here the 3 comes from the *compromised*, *reachable* and *discovered* features of the state.
-The base of 2 is due to all state features being boolean (present/absent).
+The number of states is calculated as *Hosts X 2^(3 + OS + Services) X 3 *.
+Here the first 3 comes from the *compromised*, *reachable* and *discovered* features of the state and the base of 2 is due to all state features being boolean (present/absent).
+The second 3 comes from the number of possible access levels possible on a host.

 The table below provides mean steps to reach the goal and reward (+/- stdev) for a uniform random agent, with scores averaged over 100 runs.